Text Messaging

 The Alertus desktop application allows computers connected to a Binghamton University network to immediately display emergency alerts from Binghamton University.
 See the Alertus Desktop Alerts page for additional information.

-University website Alert Page
+Binghamton University Alert Page

 The Binghamton University Alert page is the official site for all emergency communications at Binghamton University.
 This page will contain important information regarding critical incidents.

-Campus and local television and radio
+Campus and Local Television and Radio

 Binghamton University will continue to work with traditional media outlets to distribute information regarding emergency events and weather cancellations.